 Students in the Combined BS-RE/MSF Pathway can take up to nine hours of graduate work that will double count for their graduate and undergraduate degree requirements.
 Combined pathway students must maintain a B or higher in graduate coursework for their work to count toward the MSF degree.
 The graduate classes are more rigorous than the undergraduate classes that they are replacing and will provide additional information needed to meet the standard skills and knowledge required by the university and expected by employers hiring master’s graduates.

 Students in the Combined BS-RE/MSF Pathway substitute the following graduate courses for three undergraduate courses:

 REE 5205 Topics in Real Estate Finance

-Combined program substitution for REE 4204 Real Estate Finance
+Combined pathway substitution for REE 4204 Real Estate Finance

 This course provides an advanced treatment of topics fundamental to real estate finance.
 The course topics are presented in units that range from pricing mortgages to the lending process to the secondary mortgage.
 Topics include a discussion of primary and secondary mortgage markets, mortgage market operations, mortgage instruments and mortgage-related securities.
 Emerging topics of special interest are also discussed.

 Combined pathway substitution for REE 4313 Real Estate Investment